ACUTE02/Unsupervised_Learning_/PCA Dimensionality/README.md

 # 📖 Overview

-Principal Component Analysis (PCA) is one of the most widely used dimensionality reduction techniques in Machine Learning.
-It transforms high-dimensional datasets into a smaller set of uncorrelated features called **Principal Components**, preserving most of the important information while reducing computational complexity.
+Principal Component Analysis (PCA) is one of the most important dimensionality reduction techniques used in Machine Learning.
+It transforms high-dimensional datasets into a lower-dimensional space while preserving the maximum possible variance.

+This project demonstrates how PCA can simplify complex datasets by reducing five original features into two principal components.
+Before applying PCA, the data is standardized using **StandardScaler** to ensure that all features contribute equally to the transformation.

-In this project, a synthetic dataset with **5 numerical features** is generated using Scikit-learn.
-The data is standardized using **StandardScaler**, reduced to **2 principal components**, and visualized to demonstrate how PCA captures the essential structure of the data.
+The reduced dataset is then visualized to illustrate how PCA preserves the overall structure of the data while making it easier to analyze and visualize.

 ---